 6 Places To Visit In Chitwan

-Siraichuli (1,945m) , one of the highest hills of Mahabharat range, offers, spectacular views of the mountains and magnificient sunrise and sunset views.
+Siraichuli (1,945m), one of the highest hills of Mahabharat range, offers, spectacular views of the mountains and magnificent sunrise and sunset views.
 The view includes a wide range of Himalayan peaks such as Rolwaling, Gaurishankar, Langtang, Gorkha Himal, Peak 29, Himalchuli, Manaslu, Annapurna range, Dhaulagiri, and the Chitwan National Park.

 Chitwan national park

-Devghat lies 5km northwest of Narayangadh, is one of the auspicious site for the Hindus.
+Devghat lies 5km northwest of Narayangadh, is one of the auspicious sites for the Hindus.
 An astonishingly tranquil spot, it stands where the wooded hills meet the shimmering plains, and the Trisuli and the Kali Gandaki rivers merge to form the Narayani.
-The two banks of the rivers contains numerous shaligrams (stones with round fossils inside that are considered as Vishnu’s incarnation) and lingams (phallic shaped stones that represents Shiva’s incarnation) making it a holy site and also the rivers join the sacred Ganges, the holy river of India.
-The best time to visit the place is during Maghe Sangrati, as many devotees come here to bath in the holy rivers and worship the countless temples.
+The two banks of the rivers contain numerous shaligrams (stones with round fossils inside that are considered as Vishnu’s incarnation) and lingams (phallic-shaped stones that represent Shiva’s incarnation) making it a holy site and also the rivers join the sacred Ganges, the holy river of India.
+The best time to visit the place is during Maghe Sangrati, as many devotees come here to bathe in the holy rivers and worship the countless temples.